Marriage

 A good marriage counselor can help you to glance backwards to understand how your problems developed.
 Was there a period of time when your lives became too stressful and you began to turn against each other instead of staying united against the problem?

-Also, did you learn to argue from how your parents interacted?
+Also, where did you learn to argue? from how your parents interacted?

 3) Emotionally hyper-sensitive issues.

-A potent therapist can help you to identify and clear the subconscious trapped emotions that make strong emotions like anger and anxiety seem to erupt out of nowhere.
+A potent therapist can help you to identify and release the subconscious trapped emotions that make strong emotions like anger and anxiety seem to erupt out of nowhere.

-To illustrate the three levels of intervention, here's a case from my practice: Jerry and Nora--names changed, of course--sought therapy to end their chronic bickering.
+To illustrate these three levels of intervention, here's a case from my practice.
+Jerry and Nora--names changed, of course--sought therapy to end their chronic bickering.

 Level I: How-To